DelinM/EnergyPredictor/README.md

 ![cover_photo](./readmefile/cover.png)
 # EnergyPredictor - How extreme weather and climate change affect future facility energy cost

-*Note to readers and my dear engineers: I have been praciitng *
+* I am a Professional Engineer praciting

+have almost 4 years of experience in developing automation tools and data-focused solutions for real world business and engineering problems in an consulting environment. *

-## 0.
+## 0. Background